yorkbill/get-support/servicessupport.md

 Open source or community services are provided by open source communities outside of IBM.

 If the root cause analysis determines that the issue is a defect in an open source or community service, {{site.data.keyword.IBM_notm}} isn't required to provide a fix. {{site.data.keyword.IBM_notm}} closes the case and refers you to the community or forum for assistance.
-You can get community assistance for technical issues through [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external} and other issues through [Developer Answers](https://developer.ibm.com/answers/topics/ibm-cloud/){: external}.
+You can get community assistance for technical issues through [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external}.